 Do you hold a higher vocational education degree?
 Please refer to the section entitled Pre-Master's programs for Higher Vocational Education graduates.

 If you hold a Bachelor's degree from a university other than a university of technology or if you have a different but related background, you will need to present your academic transcript to a selection committee.
 It is likely that you will need to follow the deficiency program.
-To find out more, please contact the study advisor Natasha Stash.
+To find out more, please contact the Academic Advisor.

 Study possibilities: Full-time